Dispersion relation reconstruction for 2D Photonic Crystals based on polynomial interpolation: Preliminaries

 Bloch's theorem \cite{kittel2018introduction} states that in periodic crystals, wave functions take the form of a plane wave modulated by a periodic function.
 Mathematically, they can be written as

-where $\Psi$ is the wave function, $u(\mathbf{x})$ is a periodic function with the same periodicity as the crystal lattice, $\mathbf{k}$ is the wave vector.
-Functions of this form are known as Bloch functions or Bloch states.

-\begin{proposition} The periodicity condition of $u(\mathbf{x})$ implies that each Bloch state can be determined by its values within the unit cell $\Omega$ spanned by the primitive lattice vectors.
-So it is sufficient to study only in the unit cell $\Omega$. \end{proposition}
+where $\Psi$ is the wave function, $u(\mathbf{x})$ is a periodic function with the same periodicity as the crystal lattice and $\mathbf{k}$ is the wave vector.
+Functions of this form are known as Bloch functions or Bloch states. \begin{proposition} The periodic condition of $u(\mathbf{x})$ implies that each Bloch state can be determined by its values within the unit cell $\Omega$, which is spanned by the primitive lattice vectors, as illustrated in the left of Figures \ref{lattice} and \ref{lattice3}. \end{proposition}